VictorRodriguez/linuxbuilder/README.md

 # linuxbuilder

 Linuxbuilder helps you to create a Linux image based on multiple OS flavors (Centos,ClearLinux,Fedora,LFS,debian).
 This project is intented for anyone that wants to build a Linux Image (img/iso/kvm/cloud) based on RPMs and DEBs.

-We create this project to avoid the nightmare of create your own tools/scripts for the creation of your custumized distribution with a simple command lines (make).
+We create this project to avoid the nightmare of create your own tools/scripts for the creation of your customized distribution, this project provide the tools to do that with a simple command line (Make).

 ## Inputs